 Many different kinds of disabilities require the use of wheelchairs for mobility.
 These are referred to as mobility impairments.
 Disabilities may be orthopedic (relating to the bone and muscles) or they may be neuromuscular (relating to the nerves and muscles).

 Medical conditions that require wheelchairs have a wide range of types and presentations, but finding a wheelchair that meets each person’s individual needs is very important.
-The right wheelchair, whether manual or electronic, sitting or standing, reclining, and tilting, will be the one that offers the best opportunities for comfort, independence, and mobility.
+The right wheelchair, whether manual or electronic, sitting or standing, reclining or tilting, will be the one that offers the best opportunities for comfort, independence, and mobility.

 Amputations involving toes, feet, and legs often result in mobility impairment.
 Every case is unique and there are many different solutions to help an individual maintain or regain mobility following an amputation.
 For example, artificial limbs are often effective for helping people stay mobile.

-However, for many amputees, a wheelchair is essential assistive technology for maintaining mobility, independence, and functionality.
-Specialized wheelchairs are designed to promote comfort, movement, and health for individuals with mobility impairment and an amputation or amputations.
+However, for many amputees, a wheelchair is an essential assistive technology for maintaining mobility, independence, and functionality.
+Specialized wheelchairs are designed to promote comfort, movement, and health for individuals with mobility impairment due to amputations.

-Amyotrophic lateral sclerosis (ALS) impacts nerve cells in the brain and the spinal cord and is referred to as a neurodegenerative disease.
+Amyotrophic Lateral Sclerosis (ALS) impacts nerve cells in the brain and the spinal cord and is referred to as a neurodegenerative disease.
 ALS involves the progressive degeneration of the motor neurons that eventually leads these neurons to die, which clearly would mean this is one of the disabilities that requires wheelchairs.